Reviews Report

 The 6 Best Home Security Systems in Chicago

-- SimpliSafe: Best for Flexibility
+- SimpliSafe: Best for flexible, no‑contract monitoring and video verification

-- Ring: Best for a Budget
+- Ring: Best for low-cost professional monitoring

-- Arlo: Best for Front Door Security
+- Arlo: Best for camera‑first, multifunction sensors

-- Cove: Best for Simple DIY Installation
+- Cove: Best for simple DIY installation

-- Vivint: Best for Home Automation
+- Vivint: Best for in‑depth home automation with pro install

-- Frontpoint: Best for Device Options
+- Frontpoint: Best for device options and DIY setup

 Compare the Best Chicago Home Security Systems

-Reviews.com Score | Monitoring Prices Start At | Contract Length | Cameras | Sensors | Smart Home | Control Panel | |
+| Reviews.com Score | Monitoring Prices Start At | Contract Length | Cameras | Sensors | Smart Home | Control Panel | |

-SimpliSafe | 4.4 | $14.99/mo. | No contract |
+| SimpliSafe | 4.4 | $14.99/mo. | No contract |

 |